MagnumOpuses/jobtechdev.se/content/devguide/apis/raf/_index.md

 ---
-title: "Af Work Ability"
+title: "Af Work Ability RAF"
-menuTitle: "Af Work Ability"
+menuTitle: "Af Work Ability RAF"
 disableToc: true
 weight: 30
 date: 2019-01-19T20:06:16+01:00
+description: "RAF is a documentation that can be used as support and guidance in assessing workforce in health insurance.
+RAF can also be used in other contexts, for example in connection with Försäkringskassans communication with insured, employers and the Employment Service."
+url: "/apis/Af Workability RAF"
 ---

 {{% notice info %}}